 The below table summarises the main areas where you could say that a document is generated.

 Using 3rd party solutions SuccessFactors supports the following:

-In most 3rd party systems, documents can be viewed in-line from a tile or portlet in SuccessFactors with seamless single sign on.
+In most 3rd party systems, documents can be viewed in-line from a tile or portlet in SuccessFactors with seamless single sign-on.
 Please refer to the figure below that displays documents for a selected employee in a modal dialogue window in SuccessFactors.
 The example is based on OpenText but similar options exist for other vendors.

-All vendors that Effective People works with improves HR process efficiency with a smooth process and data integration.
+All vendors that Effective People works with improve HR process efficiency with a smooth process and data integration.
 Data retention rules ensure compliant records management via rules established by HR Administration in a secure and centralized repository, i.e., supporting data retention and GDPR rules.
 All selected vendors provide a proven track record and have proven that the solution works in companies and industries around the world.
 All solutions support digitization and automation of employee file documents to eliminate paper files and the costs associated with maintaining paper and physical cabinets.

-Effective People has chosen to work with three vendors because they have different strongholds in company sizes; OpenText is more into the enterprise segment, Huris in the midmarket and Aconso in between.
+Effective People has chosen to work with three vendors because they have different strongholds in company sizes; OpenText is more into the enterprise segment, Huris in the midmarket and Aconso is in between.
 We also have customers working with PeopleDoc, but since this vendor has been acquired by an SAP competitor, the integration and partnership with SuccessFactors is less popular and vibrant than in earlier years.

 OpenText is a long-time software provider in the document management and document generation domain.
 OpenText is available in several different versions and delivery model, including On Premise and SaaS.
 OpenText has a strategic partnership with SAP and is available in a version branded as “OpenText Extended ECM for SAP SuccessFactors”.
 This version features a close integration with SuccessFactors, including the ability to generate documents based on SuccessFactors data and store data on employee level.